Mianus River Bridge: Aftermath

 After the collapse, the almost 90,000 vehicles that used the bridge daily were diverted onto US-1 and local streets in Greenwich, causing the worst traffic problems the town had ever seen.
 The Town of Greenwich Health Department monitored the environmental impact, providing advice through the issuance of special bulletins to residents along the temporary routes.
 The interstate was not fully reopened until September, and then only with a temporary truss carrying two lanes of northbound traffic instead of the usual three.
 In total, final repairs cost over $20 million.

 The Bridgeport & Port Jefferson Ferry, which operates out of Bridgeport roughly 25 mi east of the bridge and which had entered a new car and passenger ferry, the MV Grand Republic, into service three months prior to the collapse, saw a surge in ridership following the collapse, as many travelers traveling between Connecticut and Long Island found the ferry an attractive alternative to the traffic congestion caused by the collapse.
 Following the collapse, a temporary bridge span was installed and I-95 northbound was reopened to two lanes of traffic with a posted weight limit that restricted heavy trucks from using the bridge.
 The bridge was fully reopened in September 1983 when permanent repairs to the span were completed.

 The Mianus River Bridge was completely reconstructed in the late 1980s and early 1990s.
 Work included replacing all of the structural steel, rebuilding and expanding the bridge deck to accommodate a wider roadway, and repairing the bridge piers to extend their service life.
 The replacement span was completed in 1992 and eliminated the pin-and-hanger assemblies that caused the collapse of the original bridge.
 The new wider bridge also features full left- and right-hand shoulders, a feature absent from the old bridge.
 Many other bridges in Connecticut were also retrofitted after the collapse to prevent what happened to cause the bridge to collapse.

-Governor William O'Neill afterward proposed a $5.5 billion transportation spending package to pay for rehabilitation and replacement of bridges and other transportation projects in Connecticut.
+Governor William A. O'Neill afterward proposed a $5.5 billion transportation spending package to pay for rehabilitation and replacement of bridges and other transportation projects in Connecticut.

 In 1992, the bridge was officially named the Michael L. Morano Bridge, after a state senator who represented nearby Greenwich.